vuw-research-computing/raapoi-docs/docs/training/simple-openmpi-singularity-hybrid.md

     cd /opt && mpicc -o mpitest mpitest.c
 ```

 Now we build our container locally, giving it a sensible name.
-We need ```OpenMPI-4.0.5``` to use this, so let's include that in the name
+We need ```OpenMPI-4.0.5``` to use this, so let's include that in the name.
 ```bash
 sudo singularity build test-openmpi-4.0.5.sif test-openmpi-4.0.5.def
 ```

 Copy that file to Rāpoi somehow - Filezilla, rsync or similar.
-I'll just use sftp for simplicity
+I'll just use sftp for simplicity.
 ```bash
 sftp <username>@raapoi.vuw.ac.nz
 put test-openmpi-4.0.5.sif
 ```
-Now on **Rāpoi** copy that file to a sensible location, I used ```~/projects/examples/singularity/openMPI``` again
+Now on **Rāpoi** copy that file to a sensible location, I used ```~/projects/examples/singularity/openMPI``` again.

 ```bash
 mv test-openmpi-4.0.5.sif ~/projects/examples/singularity/openMPI/